Thank you, Scott Shannon, and happy Monday if there's such a thing.

 Again, there's a process underway.

-Because he knows damn well that he's covering for Joe Biden, just like pretty much everyone else around him.
+That means, no, they don't want it out because he knows damn well that he's covering for Joe Biden, just like pretty much everyone else around him.

-Also didn't look good that you're stumbling, bumbling, mumbling president that has no idea to exit stage left or right, appeared to bump his head while exiting Marine One after flying back to DC from Delaware yesterday.
+Also, didn't look good that you're stumbling, bumbling, mumbling president that has no idea to exit stage left or right appeared to bump his head while exiting Marine One after flying back to D.C. from Delaware yesterday.

-Biden walking with the first lady, didn't appear to react after bumping his head on the top frame of Marine One's exit.
+Biden walking with the first lady didn't appear to react after bumping his head on the top frame of Marine One's exit.

 What have I been saying?